 What to order: Barbecued pork bun, steamed spare rib, vegetable spring roll, and steamed rice with chicken and shiitake mushroom.

 Xi'an Famous Foods, Flushing

 For true and authentic fast-casual Western Chinese dishes, look no further than Xi'an Famous Foods.
-Hailing from a shopping mall in Flushing, it now has 13 locations across greater New York City and was named the second-best Chinese restaurant in the U.S. by Time Out in 2015.
-Chefs like Anthony Bourdain and Bobby Flay have also showered the chain restaurant with praise.
+Besides its original shopping mall location in Flushing, it now has 13 locations across greater New York City.
+In 2015, Time Out named it the second-best Chinese restaurant in the U.S. Chefs like the late Anthony Bourdain, and Bobby Flay have also showered the chain restaurant with praise.